If you are reading this right now, you are most likely already familiar with the digital world. Nowadays people who don’t go online are quite rare.

 Now that you have the tools, and your brand defined, you can start building your online platforms.
 There are three main things you need to build in order to go digital:

-It will be the online face of your business.
-You need to define what is the purpose of it: hosting information about your business, actual sales of your product or service, a way for your customers to reach you, etc.
+Your website will be the face of your business online.
+You need to define what is its purpose: hosting information about your business, actual sales of your product or service, a way for your customers to reach you, etc.

 c) Data security